klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 4. Update beliefs and practices as new evidence emerges (Bayesian thinking)
 5. Integrate social and technical elements as an interconnected whole (sociotechnical systems)

-In the subsequent chapters, we will examine how these theoretical perspectives manifest in specific organizational contexts, from medium-sized enterprises to healthcare systems to AI-augmented organizations.
+These theoretical perspectives both help explain concepts introduced in previous chapters, such as time estimation challenges in [Chapter 2](02-software-time-estimation.md) and organizational structure considerations in [Chapter 3](03-organizational-models.md), while also providing a foundation for upcoming discussions in [Chapter 7 (Medical Information Systems)](07-medical-systems-case.md) and the exploration of AI's impact in [Chapters 8](08-ai-organizational-impact.md) and [9](09-ai-people-theory-practice.md).

 ## References

 Aguillon, S., & Cronin-Gilmore, J. (2024).
 How Remote Work Changes Communication in Organizations.
 Journal of Behavioral and Applied Management, 24(3), 173-185.

+Conway, M. E. (1967).
+How do Committees Invent?
+Datamation, 14(4), 28-31.

-DevOps Research and Assessment.
+DevOps Research and Assessment (DORA).
 (2022).
 2022 Accelerate State of DevOps Report.
-DORA. https://dora.dev/research/2022/dora-report/2022-dora-accelerate-state-of-devops-report.pdf
+Retrieved from https://dora.dev/research/2022/dora-report/2022-dora-accelerate-state-of-devops-report.pdf

 Fowler, M. (2022, October 20).
-Conway's Law. martinfowler.com. https://martinfowler.com/bliki/ConwaysLaw.html
+Conway's Law. martinfowler.com.
+Retrieved from https://martinfowler.com/bliki/ConwaysLaw.html

-Skelton, M., & Pais, M. (2020).
+Skelton, M., & Pais, M. (2019).
 Team Topologies: Organizing Business and Technology Teams for Fast Flow.
 IT Revolution Press.

 Yang, L., Holtz, D., Jaffe, S., Suri, S., Sinha, S., Weston, J., ... & Teevan, J. (2022).
 The effects of remote work on collaboration among information workers.
 Nature Human Behaviour, 6(1), 43-54.